-Now, 3rdly and finally - There is the lesson of being gathered to our people.
+3rd - There is the lesson of God's timing in your being gathered to your people. (verses 27-29)

-(Verses 27-29)

 "Then Jacob came to his father Isaac at Mamre, or Kirjath Arba (that is, Hebron), where Abraham and Isaac had dwelt."
 "Now the days of Isaac were one hundred eighty years."
 "So Isaac breathed his last and died, and was gathered to his people, being old and full of days."
 "And his sons Esau and Jacob buried him."
-Isaac had lived a good long time past what he thought that he would.
+Isaac, you see, had lived a good long time past what he thought that he would.
 He lived 50 years past the time when Jacob had deceived him into giving him the blessing of the first born.
 He was almost blind then.
 He lived to be "old and full of days".
-I hope that we have learned the lesson of the value of death today.
+God's timing is perfect in relation to your being gathered to your people in death.
+I hope that you have learned the lesson of the value of life, and the value of death today.
 Some of us may not outlive our youth or our middle age.
-Some of us may live to be very old and all the while we are yearning to go to be with the Lord, but it is not our time yet.
+Some of you may live to be very old, and yet all the while you are yearning to go to be with the Lord, but it is not your time yet.
 Let us learn the lesson of what it will mean to be gathered to our people.

 Who are your people?
 Your people are either the people of God, those relatives and friends that are saved and redeemed by the blood of Jesus Christ to know and serve Him in this life and the next.
-Or they are they are those relatives and friends who are living for this world and their desires are all related to what they will have and accomplish in this world.
+Or they are they are those relatives and friends who are living for this world and their desires are all related to what they will have here, and will accomplish here, in this world.
 But this world is passing away and the lust of it.
 But he who does the will of God abides forever.
-There is a value to death.
-To die with Christ to sin is to come to live for God, and it will mean that you will come to live with God forever and ever.
-May you see the value of Christ's death even today.
+There is a great value to life when it is lived for Christ.
+And there is a great value to death.